chaostoolkit/chaostoolkit-kubernetes/README.md

 ## Jio Use Cases Solved
 Job Name : Media Plane

 Job frequency : 15min

 Number of job instances: 1

-Assumption : Job is running already
+Assumption : Job is already running on the cluster.

 ### Use case 1: Kill n number of spark executors for a spark job running on yarn and validate data for that job instance.
 ```